 - Patrick McNally

-- I am focused on leading the funeral profession to provide higher levels of service.
-In particular, I am interested in communicating the value of funerals, rituals, and participation through writing, public speaking and community partnerships.
-Funeral service faces a crisis of relevance, and I am passionate about keeping the best traditions of service alive while adapting to the changing needs of families.
-Feel free to contact me with questions, or to share your thoughts on funeral service, ritual, and memorialization. patrick@dailyundertaker.com
+- Funeral service faces a crisis of relevance, and I am passionate about keeping the best traditions of service alive while adapting to the changing needs of families.
+Feel free to contact me with questions, or to share your thoughts on funeral service, ritual, and memorialization. dailyundertaker@gmail.com

 Blog Archive